AlignmentResearch/go_attack/README.md

 In order to launch training runs, run several containers
 simultaneously:

-* 1-GPU C++ containers executing victim-play games to generate data.
+* One or more 1-GPU C++ containers executing victim-play games to generate data.
 Example command to run in each container: `/go_attack/kubernetes/victimplay.sh [--warmstart] EXPERIMENT-NAME /shared/`, where the optional `--warmstart` flag should be set for warmstarted runs.